Oli Johnson

-Oliver Tobias M. "Oli" Johnson (born 6 November 1987) is an English semi-professional footballer who plays as a striker for Bradford Park Avenue.
+Oliver Tobias M. Johnson (born 6 November 1987) is an English semi-professional footballer who plays as a striker for Bradford Park Avenue.

 Career

 Early career

 Born in Wakefield, West Yorkshire, Johnson played in the Wakefield & District Sunday League with Shepherds Arms before starting his career with Nostell Miners Welfare in the Northern Counties East Football League Division One, the 10th tier of English football.
 His first goal of the 2006–07 season came with Nostell's opening goal in a 4–2 victory over AFC Emley on 21 October 2006.
 He finished the season with four goals as Nostell were promoted to the Northern Counties East Football League Premier Division.
 Johnson scored nine goals during the 2007–08 season.

 Stockport County

 After catching the attention of Stockport County during a pre-season friendly, he joined the League One club on 17 October 2008 after impressing on trial, signing a contract until the end of the 2008–09 season.
 He made his debut as part of a 2–1 loss against Colchester United.
 He made an instant impact at Stockport, scoring four goals in his first four starts for the club, including the winner against Cheltenham Town at Edgeley Park.